This post was originally published on March 7, 2018, and updated most recently on March 6, 2021.

 When servicing customers, issue tracking ensures that no issue goes unresolved for long.
-The assigned person and their manager knows exactly what needs doing and when it is due.
+The assigned person and their manager know exactly what needs doing and when it is due.
 In a collaborative team setting, tasks can be redistributed when one worker gets overextended.
-Together, these benefits result in a positive customer interaction.
+Together, these benefits result in positive customer interaction.

 With clients, you may sometimes include them in your projects.
 If so, they can experience your team’s collaboration first hand.
 Moreover, they’ll be able to participate as well.
 Now, they are part of the team and the process.

 By placing them in the process, you should see a more extended production time but little to no revisions once complete.
 This is because they get to see the work unfold in real-time.
 If they notice any issues along the way, they can add a ticket, just like any other team member.
 Right down to QA, they get to lend their voice to the project.